wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Minor Bugfix: only include the datepicker locale if it exist

 = 1.1.0 =
 * Feature: multiprice events are now possible (see wordpress site for explanation: price and booked seats need to be seperated by "||").
 Also, for multiprice events, the min number of seats to book is always 0
 * Feature: you can now send mails to all attendees for an event in the admin backend.
 This functionality has it's own access right settings as well.